Gyeeta/gyeeta.github.io/docs/installation/failover.md

 Madhava Server Redundancy is provided by sharing the Postgres DB amongst the Active-Passive Madhava instances.

-For this, all the Active-Passive Madhava instaces will need to have some of the Config Options shared across all instances.
+For this, all the Active-Passive Madhava instances will need to have some of the Config Options shared across all instances.
 Namely, the following Config fields need to be same across the Active-Passive Madhava instances :

 - `shyama_hosts` json field or `CFG_SHYAMA_HOSTS` env